-Majority of the processions and ceremonies mentioned in this article will be effected by COVID-19 restrictions across Spain.
+Some processions and ceremonies mentioned in this article may be be effected by COVID-19 restrictions across Spain.
 Please check with the government pages of each city to find the most up to date information.

 This region is known to attract the most tourists during Semana Santa, and with reason.
 For a whole week, the south of Spain is filled with sensational processions, religious passion, and colorful art.
 The most magnificent and unforgettable Semana Santa celebrations in Andalusia take place in Málaga and Sevilla.
 Both cities witness people crowd into the streets to watch the grand parades and festivities.

 Sevilla is without a doubt the winner of Easter in Spain, especially when it comes down to processions.
 Make sure to book a hostel way ahead of time!
 Semana Santa in Sevilla is currently an internationally famous event (hint: if you think ‘Easter’, think ‘Sevilla’).
 Walking through the streets of this historic city you will see people from all over the world, coming together to celebrate the Passion of Christ.
 Massive and extravagant floats called pasos make their way through the crowd, holding life-size painted wooden sculptures of biblical characters.
 These sculptures are not recreated each year, rather they are masterpieces dating back to the 16th century.
 People called costaleros carry the pasos on their shoulders during the parade.